 Try Our Quiz on PFM Dental Crowns

-Not all PFM crowns are created equal.
+Not all PFM crowns are created equally.
 If you want to know what sets our restorations apart from the rest, try our quiz.

 - True or False: We use high noble alloys for the metal portion.